 Located on the U7 platform (Gleis 2, direction Spandau), artworks are installed in a glass container embedded in the original station architecture, adjacent to the escalator connecting to the U8 platform.
 By activating space as a medium, PASSAGE explores the outer edges of contemporary art through site-specific presentations that engage directly with their environment.
+What started as a subway-based art intervention is now evolving into a medium agnostic curatorial platform that presents art in unexpected places.

-What started as a subway-based art intervention is now evolving into a media-independent curatorial platform that presents work in unexpected places.
 PASSAGE is instinctive and independent.
-We exhibit both emerging and established artists based purely on our interests, without representing them in the traditional sense.
-This allows us the freedom to collaborate with artists we admire across disciplines.
+It exhibits both emerging and established artists based purely on interests, without represention in the traditional sense.
+This allows the freedom to collaborate with admired artists across disciplines.

 Each exhibition is developed in close dialogue with the artists, with curatorial attention extending to texts, documentation, and archiving, all considered integral components of the project.

-Curated by Victor Auberjonois & Konrad Biedenkopf
+Curated by Victor Auberjonois

 PASSAGE does not accept unsolicited submissions from artists.